dlccyes/CollegeNotes/docs/UIUCNotes/CS425 Distributed Systems.md

 ### bloom filter

+- stored in off-heap memory
 - check if a key exists in a probabilistic way
-- may have false alarms, never a miss
+- may have false alarms / false positives, but never a miss
 - a large bitmap
     - initially all 0
     - insert a key -> hash with $k$ hash functions -> mark all $k$ numbers as 1